bespector/NAG-Spark/java/LinearRegression/README.md

 NAG functions used:
 - G02BU (Computes weighted sum of squares matrix)
 - G02BZ (Combines two sums of squares matrices)
+- G02BW (Computes a correlation matrix from a sum of squares matrix)
 - G02CG (Multiple linear regression, from correlation coefficients, with constant term)
-- G02BW (Computes a correlation matrix from a sum of squares matrix)
 - F01ZA (Utility routine for matrix conversion)

 ### The Data

 The data is generated in the same format as the mllib regression data.
-It is designed to predict the salary of an employee based on a number of factors (age, experience, supervisor rating, industry).
+It is designed to predict the salary of an employee based on a number of factors (age, years experience, supervisor rating, industry).

 | Salery  | Age  | Experience  | Rating  | Industry  |
 |---|---|---|---|---|